 Buildings, which are ventilated by central fan units or induction units, usually have more people with symptoms than do buildings that have “all air” systems.
 A Dallas personal injury lawyer understands that many buildings have vapors or ventilation that can cause workers to become ill.

 Workers in sick buildings experience stronger symptoms if the air is humidified or chilled.
 The costs for more extensive health care can be gained by a Dallas personal injury lawyer, along with payment for any work time lost.

 Contamination at the microbiological level is often exacerbated by humidifiers and air chillers.
-The most common symptom related to work sickness is lethargy, followed by dry throat, headache and stuffy nose.
-Some people also had tightness in the chest and a difficulty in breathing.
+The most common symptom related to work sickness is lethargy, followed by dry throat, headache, and stuffy nose.
+Some people also had tightness in the chest and difficulty in breathing.
 The symptoms associated with building sickness are quite widespread and they aren’t related to just a few buildings.